foreverphoenix/skyforge-wiki/knowledge-base/esl-plugins.md

 Notably, not <u>all</u> plugins with new records need compacting.
 For example, in *SkyUI_SE.esp*, the new Form IDs only use the final three characters which means the first five characters are already freed up for the ESL Index and no change is required before adding the ESL flag:

 ![skyui-forms.png](/knowledge-base/skyui-forms.png){.align-center}

-## Compacting Form IDs

-When ESL-ifying a plugin that contains new record, you must compact its Form IDs first.
-This carries a risk: **Renumbering Form IDs will break the plugin's dependencies.** Any plugin that requires it as a *master* will be unable to find the original records that it is modifying, resulting in a wave of errors that will probably crash the game.
+**Renumbering Form IDs will break the plugin's dependencies.** Any plugin that requires it as a *master* will be unable to find the original records that it is modifying, resulting in a wave of errors that will probably crash the game.

 You can avoid this by doing the following: